Eschatologue/CM_wiki/docs/lore/index.md

 *The sensors shriek in garbled static, warning the prospectors of what lies ahead.
 The air reeks of death.
 Still, they march onward.
 Riches, after all, often bear the same stench.*{.quote}

 The world of Crown and Misery is built upon a broken land.
 On this hollowed continent, time ticks ever forward as all things inch toward the yawning void.
-This is no longer an age for heroes, but for battered souls that still choose to fight for the last flickers of hope.
+This is no longer an age for heroes, but for the tired souls that still choose to fight for the last flickers of hope.
 Good people commit evil acts.
 Evils serve the greater good.
 The world is painted in a hundred shades of grey.

 Magic permeates the land—subtle, ever-present—but not all are granted the privilege of touching the Weave.
 Some are denied by birth, others by circumstance, and a few are barred entirely.
 Even the lowliest life can muster a spark of spellcraft, yet those cut off from the arcane must seek salvation elsewhere.
 And that *elsewhere...* may well shape the future of this dying continent.